ZiyangGuo-lab/project-103-jawgz/README.md

 ### Post A Ride

 Fill out the form, there is form validation

-Can't post from a date in the past use Google Places API to verify cities
+Can't post from a date in the past

+use Google Places API to verify cities

 Submit --> takes you back to find a ride page
-*what does this do*

-### Profile
+### My Rides

 you can do lots on your profile page